yamanidev/tic-tac-toe/README.md

 As a flex, I wanted to build the game before going through the tutorial.
 To my surprise, I kind of struggled, revised some fundamentals, mostly on immutability of state and React's strict mode.

+The code I wrote before going through the tutorial can be found in the `before-tutorial` branch while `main` branch contains the final version.

 ## Running the project locally

 - Clone the project.